sg-developer-portal/doc-portal-publisher-guide/get-started.md

 ## Prerequisites

-The developer documentation portal syncs up your documentation repository containing Markdown or OpenAPI(Swagger) files and hosts them as documentation pages.
+The developer portal documentation service syncs up your documentation repository containing Markdown or OpenAPI(Swagger) files and hosts them as documentation pages.

 You will need:

 1. A [TechPass](https://www.techpass.gov.sg) account to log in and host your documentation.
 2. A free [github.com](https://github.com) account to host your documentation's git repository.
-3. To have been assigned the role of a publisher on Documentation Portal.
+3. *To be onboarded as a publisher on the Documentation Service.
-4. To have the **Product** for the documentation which you are writing for, already created.
-5. To have been added as a member in said 'Product'

-?> Points 3 - 5 would require you to reach out to the Developer's Portal Team.
-Refer to [Working in Teams](/collaboration/teams-and-permissions) for more details
+?> *To onboard as a publisher, please reach out to the Developer Portal Team [via email](mailto:gds_developer_portal@tech.gov.sg).

-?> **Products** are government digital solutions such as TechPass, SHIP Hats, NDI etc. You will be able to choose which **Product** you will be writing your documentation for.

-If your documentation is in Markdown, you will use [Docsify](https://docsify.js.org) to write and structure it on your development machine before pushing it to your GitHub repository.

-If your documentation is in OpenAPI/Swagger, i.e. you are writing API documentation, you will use [ReDoc](https://github.com/Redocly/redoc) to view it on your development machine before pushing your `swagger.json` file to your GitHub repository.
+You can publish 2 types of documentation:

+1. Markdown.
+This requires you to commit a directory of documentation markdown files to a GitHub repository with a `_sidebar.md` file to format the side navigation for documentation readers.

+2. OpenAPI/Swagger.
+This requires you to commit a swagger file to a GitHub repository.

+You can then publish your documentation on the Documentation Service via our publisher app (see detailed steps below).

 ## Overview of steps
 <div style="text-align:center">